 "... and the time of my departure has come."
 Literally, you know how you untie a rope?
 Casting off.
 I am casting off from the pier.
 The time has come for me to cast off from the pier, to set sail.
 The ship is sailing, it's time for the ship to set sail on its voyage.
 You understand, this is about death.
 Some are afraid of death.
 But how does the Apostle Paul speak about death?
 Well then, it's time for me to cast off.
 That's it.

 "I have fought the good fight," - a good phrase, right?
 I have fought the good battle. - "...
-I have finished the race, I have kept the faith; and finally there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day; and not only to me, but also to all who have loved His appearing."
-(Second Epistle to Timothy: 4; 8)
+I have finished the race, I have kept the faith.
+Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing."
+(2 Timothy 4:7–8)

 A beautiful text, right?
 If you can say this before death, it means you did not live in vain.
 You understand, right?
 We are casting off!
 And I see, the crown is already lying there.
 It's time already.
 But at the end, I see the finish line.
 The final finish line.
 I am already running to the finish line.
 The crown is already lying there.
 And He will give it to me, and to all who have loved His appearing.